Baby Eczema Vs. Baby Acne: How To Tell The Difference

 Baby Eczema

-There may be preventative measures you can take while pregnant or breastfeeding to avoid baby eczema.
-For example, some experts say baby eczema can be reduced if you are taking probiotics and eating a diet rich in fruits and vegetables, fish, and vitamin D.
+Some experts say baby eczema can be reduced if you are taking probiotics and eating a diet rich in fruits and vegetables, fish, and vitamin D.

 Our Stelatopia Skin Soothing Pajamas are ideal for keeping your little one’s skin comfortable.
 Using microcapsule technology, these 100% cotton pajamas deliver soothing moisture to the skin throughout the night.